Government Small Business Lawyers & Federal Small Business Contract Lawyers DC

-With over 30 years of experience and with law offices in Washington, DC and in Denver, Colorado, the small business contracts and SBA lawyers at Watson & Associates, LLC frequently help companies nationwide to navigate through the various small business contracting issues that arise on a daily basis such as meeting the Small Business Administration definition.
-Common areas of practice include providing guidance with:
+With over 30 years of experience and with law offices in Washington, DC and in Denver, Colorado, the federal small business contract attorneys and SBA government contract lawyers at Watson & Associates, LLC frequently help with businesses nationwide with federal DOD contracts for small businesses and the legal issues that come with them.

 - Teaming agreements – business agreement between two parties

 - Pass through FAR clauses in government contract for small business

 - Small business set aside disputes under FAR Part 19